 A two-year starter and three-time letterwinner (1994, 1996-97) at Air Force, Gizzi played in 38 games for the Falcons, finishing his career with 342 tackles (155 solo), including 26 for a loss, and 10 sacks.
 The standout defender earned back-to-back Western Athletic Conference Defensive Player of the Year awards in 1996-97, becoming only the second player in the Academy’s history to do so.

-The 41-year-old Gizzi holds a B.S. in psychology from Air Force and an M.S. in human performance and injury prevention from California University (Pa.).
-He is also certified as a Sports Performance Coach by USA Weightlifting, a Certified Strength and Conditioning Specialist by the National Strength and Conditioning Association, and a Performance-Enhancement and Corrective-Exercise Specialist by the National Academy of Sports Medicine.
+The 42-year-old Gizzi holds a B.S. in psychology from Air Force and an M.S. in human performance and injury prevention from California University (Pa.).
+He is currently working on a doctorate degree through A.T.
+Still University.
+Gizzi is also certified as a Sports Performance Coach by USA Weightlifting, a Certified Strength and Conditioning Specialist by the National Strength and Conditioning Association, and a Performance-Enhancement and Corrective-Exercise Specialist by the National Academy of Sports Medicine.

 With a strong interest in entrepreneurship, Gizzi has embarked on a number of business ventures, each of which reflects his passion for health, conditioning and athlete performance.
 In 2004, Gizzi and his brother co-founded ZoneReady, an online digital platform which serves as a surrogate training resource for athletic departments that do not have in-house strength and conditioning programs.
 Gizzi and his wife, Jennifer, opened their first juice and smoothie shop, Formula Fresh, in 2013.
 Currently, they have four locations along the Florida Panhandle that serve local residents and seasonal tourists.
 Their future plans are to franchise the Formula Fresh brand and distribute their cold-pressed juices and organic beverages across the country.

 Gizzi was born March 8, 1975, in Cleveland, Ohio, and currently resides in Green Bay.
-He and Jennifer have two daughters, Alice, 5, and Abigail, 1, and a son, A.J., 3.
+He and Jennifer have two daughters, Alice, 6, and Abigail, 2, and two sons, A.J., 4, and Atticus, an infant.